symfony-tr/symfony-docs-tr/book/security.rst

 you've simply specified the algorithm (``sha512``) as a string, the system will default to hashing your password 5000 times in a row and then encoding it as base64.
-In other words, the password has been greatly obfuscated so that the hashed password can't be decoded (i.e. you can't determine the password from the hashed password).
+In other words, the password has been greatly obfuscated so that the hashed password can't be decoded (Örn:  you can't determine the password from the hashed password).

 If you have some sort of registration form for users, you'll need to be able